ImperialCollegeLondon/SWMManywhere/docs/quickstart.md

-# SWMManywhere quickstart
+# Quickstart

-`swmmanywhere` is a Python tool to synthesise Urban Drainage Models (UDM) anywhere in the world.
+SWMManywhere is a Python tool to synthesise Urban Drainage Models (UDM) anywhere in the world.
 It handles everything from data acquisition to running the UDM in the [SWMM](https://www.epa.gov/sites/default/files/2019-02/documents/epaswmm5_1_manual_master_8-2-15.pdf) software.

 ## Configuration

-It is primarily designed to be used via a Command Line Interface (CLI).
+SWMManywhere is primarily designed to be used via a Command Line Interface (CLI).
 The user provides a `config` file address that specifies a variety of options to customise the synthesis process.
 However, the minimum requirements for a user to provide are simply: